 - The tenant waives any right to recover damages on this basis.

 But under California law, a tenant cannot be required to waive the landlord’s duty of habitability.
-So any purported “bedbug waiver” in a lease or rental agreement is void and cannot be enforced.19
+So any purported “bedbug waiver” in a lease or rental agreement is void and cannot be enforced.
+The tenant could still get a bed bug settlement.19

 People who stay in short-term rental properties (such as through Airbnb) can sue the homeowner for bedbug bites.
 But they will have a hard time recovering damages from the rental website.